aafeijoo-suse/dracut-core/README.md

 dracut-mini
 ====

-Like [dracut](https://github.com/dracutdevs/dracut), but minimal and for systemd-only systems.
+Like [dracut](https://github.com/dracutdevs/dracut), but minimal and only for systemd systems.

 Licensed under the GPLv2